twitocode/Tantalum/content/University/Year 1/CS 1JC3/Operating System and the Internet.md

 - started funding internet tech in the 70s
 	- lead to the creation of ARPANET
 - the global TCP/IP - based Internet started in the 80s with APRANET as the backbone
-	- mainy used for US miliitary support and university research.
+	- mainly used for US miliitary support and university research.
 ## IP Addresses

 ## Internet Protocol